 1. Believing that a “blessing” from upper management is enough to get users engaged in CRM.

-Sure we need managers to be on board with our CRM program but this is a necessary condition, not a sufficient one.
+Sure we need managers to be on board with our CRM program.
+However, this is a necessary condition, not a sufficient one.

 2. Having a Do-It-Yourself approach and only reveal the final stages of the project to end users.

 The real problem here is the lack of feedback.
-You are building the CRM for them, you need to take their opinions into account.
+You are building the CRM for they, you do need to take their opinions into account.
 Use prototypes, pre-releases, demos.
-Make sure they know what to expect.
+Make sure they get familiar with the product and their expectations in place.

 3. Entering too slowly into the system.